Introduction To Junior Neurology Clerkship

 You should give a presentation to your service team on a topic related to clinical neurology in which you find a particular interest.
 Your presentation should be five to ten minutes in length but no longer.
-You are free to choose any topic that you wish.
+You are free to choose any topic that you wish, but at times the attending or resident may assign you a topic.
 You can analyze a case that you encounter while on the clerkship or give a presentation on a specific topic.
 There are books on reserve in the library relating to neurological disorders.
 You are not required to look any further than these references to make your report.
 These references will provide enough information to complete your assignment, but feel free to expand your research.
 Your subject matter should be focused.

 Your responsibilities here include participating in rounds and taking care of your patients.
-Be aware you are students who are here to learn and need guidance and supervision.
+Please remember, you are students who are here to learn and need guidance and supervision.
 You are not the hand-maiden of the physicians, and are not expected to do tedious or unnecessary work.
 It is expected that you are treated with dignity and respect.

 Taking care of your patients includes: